dkluenter/emacs/minutes-26-02-20.md

 # Minutes of MeetUp 26-02-2020

 At the MeetUp session on Feb.
-26.2020
+26.2020 some topics where discussed, this are a few minutes that I can remember . :(

 ###  change of $EMACS_HOME and $XDG_CONF_HOME directories

    -'~/.emacs.d/' could be kept
    -'~/.config/emacs/' might be required if XDG interferes